abhijitholi/JS/Code in js /Redme.md

 33 string replace           => replace the string data 34 function chaining        => using many function
 35 callback                 => call back function is reusable functions
+36 setTimeout               => SetTime out is a function for the timeout 37 Math                     => math floor random